tcarland/alacritty-functions/README.md

 ### New and Existing Profiles

-The function *critty_functions_list* provides the list of available functions for managing terminal profiles.
-To create a new profile simply use the *critty_new* function.
+The function *critty_functions_list* provides a list of available functions for managing terminal profiles.
+To create a new profile use the *critty_new* function.
 This will create a new terminal window with a profile specific configuration.
 This is the primary function for opening existing profiles or creating a new profile.
 ```bash
 critty_new profile2
 critty_profiles